1. Overview

 - Basic knowledge of Digital Signatures

-In this codelab, Primus Bank will be the auditor and the resource owner, which will be responsible for following:
+In this codelab, Primus Bank will be the auditor and the resource owner, which will be responsible for the following:

 - Auditing the workload code.